-Whether to say “Hi, I am XYZ” and scratch your head, or say I am this and that is no confident indication of who you are.
-The right introduction is not too long or too short.
-It does not have to be a crammed speech.
-Your introduction does not have to be completely technical or professional.
+If you say, “Hi, I am XYZ,” scratch your head, or say I am XYZ, that’s no confidence.
+The proper introduction is not too long or too short.
+It doesn’t have to be a crammed speech.

-But what does it have to be?
-How do you introduce yourself in the right capacity, professionally or otherwise?
-How do you engage people in your introduction, so they listen and pay attention to who you are?
-Let’s dive right in these personality building presentation tips to answer all these questions.
+What does it need to be?
+How do you introduce yourself in a suitable capacity, professionally or otherwise?
+How do you engage people in your introduction so they listen and pay attention to you?
+Let’s dive right into these personality-building presentation tips.

-A self-introduction is any form of interaction that tells who you are, what you do, and what others need to know.
+A self-introduction is any interaction that tells who you are, what you do, and what others need to know.
 Since others vary in every single case, the last part is interchangeable, but the first two parts mostly remain the same.
-A good self-introduction covers all three parts within a limited set of words so people can understand who they are interacting with.
+A good self-introduction covers all three aspects within a limited set of words so people can understand who they are interacting with.

 A few situations where you are required to introduce yourself are: